 One overreaching goal is to teach our students about responsible horsemanship by providing complete histories on each horse and doing our best to place horses in long-term homes by being honest and forthcoming with each horse’s history.
 Our MU Equine Program provides our Equine Behavior and Training students with experience handling and training a wide variety of horses.
 This class focuses on natural equine behavior and strategies for modifying their response to stimuli through training.
 Students also gain patience and improvement in their own communication with peers by fine-tuning their non-verbal communication and timing of reinforcements with their assigned horses.

 Students in our Equine Facility Management & Marketing class learn professional skills such as taking photographs for equine marketing, writing descriptions on individual sale animals, creating sale portfolios for each horse (including a large amount of proofreading), interfacing with clients at our sale preview event, and producing videos highlighting each individual animal’s training.
 Throughout the semester, this class also practices critical thinking and problem solving by actively managing and caring for the Division of Animal Sciences equine teaching herd.
 After the sale is over, this class switches gears and focuses on examining the economics of running an equine facility and will focus on ways to generate income through various aspects of the equine industry.

 All bidding occurs online so buyers know the current price and can bid accordingly.
-Bidding will open mid-October and will close at 7 p.m.
-CST on Nov.
-11, 2021.
-We will host a Sale Horse Preview and Silent Auction on Saturday, Nov.
-6, 2021 between 10 a.m. to 2 p.m. to allow potential buyers to visit at their convenience and personally inspect our sale horses being presented by their student trainers.
+Bidding opens mid-October and has closed for 2021.
+We will host a Sale Horse Preview and Silent Auction to allow potential buyers to visit at their convenience and personally inspect our sale horses being presented by their student trainers.
 We invite people to come to this event, even if you are not in the market for purchasing a horse, to learn about our program and support our student’s hard work.
 Our Silent Auction will feature both equine and non-equine items and gift cards.

 What’s unique about purchasing from our sale?